yuhuixu1993/PC-DARTS/README.md

 ```
 #### Search on ImageNet

-data preparation, 10% and 2.5% images need to be random sampled prior from earch class of trainingset as train and val, respectively.
+Data preparation: 10% and 2.5% images need to be random sampled prior from earch class of trainingset as train and val, respectively.
 The sampled data is save into `./imagenet_search`.
 Note that data sampling can not use torch.utils.data.sampler.SubsetRandomSampler as imagenet is too large.
 ```
 python train_search_imagenet.py \\